December 10, 2020

 Learning Bank provides comprehensive LMS solutions for corporate clients.
 In doing so, they focus on delivering professionally pre-made onboarding courses and provide built-in authoring tools allowing particular clients to incorporate their databases into their sharable LMS system.
-Learning Bank focuses on mobile delivery and has mastered the gamification of his products – courses are short, accurately portioned and fun to go through.
-Using LB comes at a price of $399 a month.
+Learning Bank focuses on mobile delivery and has mastered the gamification of its products – courses are short, accurately portioned, and fun to go through.
+Using LB comes at a price of 99 a month.

-Coursesites is a free LMS system geared towards education.
-It allows teachers, coaches and educators to create courses and easily engage with students through a mobile app.
-Courses are customizable and responsive, offering great educational tools to the aid of teachers in this difficult time of compulsory online learning.
+Similar to other free learning management systems, Coursesites allows teachers, coaches, and educators to create courses and easily engage with students through a mobile app.
+Courses are customizable and responsive, offering great educational tools to aid teachers in this difficult time of compulsory online learning.
 CourseSites promotes collaboration between the course members and provides tools to assess progress as well as give feedback.
 CourseSites is a great basic tool to add to your educational curriculum but it’s not well suited to the corporate clients.

-GoSkills is a great LMS platform offering manageable LMS system aimed especially for small scale business clients.
-With a library of ready-made courses and built-in responsive authoring tools, it allows enhancing your company’s eLearning experience.
-GoSkill improves the engagement rates through microlearning and gamification techniques and provides feedback options, together with progress check and basic statistics.
+GoSkills is a great learning content management system offering a manageable LMS system aimed especially for small scale business clients.
+With a library of ready-made courses and built-in responsive authoring tools, it allows for enhancing your company’s eLearning experience.
+GoSkill improves the engagement rates through microlearning and gamification techniques and provides feedback options, together with progress checks and basic statistics.
 Access to the LMS is free, however, courses at GoSkill have to be purchased.

-Firmwater is an LMS system providing solutions for small and big brands alike but it’s mostly aimed at training companies.
+Firmwater is an LMS system and training management tool providing solutions for small and big brands alike but it’s mostly aimed at training companies.
 It offers a comprehensive module course builder and feedback tools.
 It’s also SCORM compliant, which means it can be connected to other private learning management systems.
-A big advantage of Firmwater is their collaboration with Shopify, one of the biggest eCommerce platforms.
+A big advantage of Firmwater is its collaboration with Shopify, one of the biggest eCommerce platforms starting a dropshipping business.
 Building a shop has never been easier.
 Firmwater is also a white-label solution, meaning you can use it as your own – and build your brand the way you like it.

 It’s one of those platforms that deliver multiple solutions for multiple problems – meaning you only need one provider to get things sorted.
-Rise Up offers LMS, LXP and content design solutions for global multilingual companies in need of a comprehensive AI-driven translation tool.
-The advantage of Rise Up is their community-building strategy and promotion of peer support.
+Rise Up offers LMS, LXP, and content design solutions for global multilingual companies in need of a comprehensive AI-driven translation tool.
+The advantage of Rise Up is its community-building strategy and promotion of peer support.
 Unfortunately, Rise Up has no free version.